vedanjalip/lift-airfoil/README.md

 ## Parameters
 The estimation of lift per unit wingspan requires the direct/indirect consideration of several factors such as,
 1. **Lift coefficient (Cl)**: This is a dimensionless quantity which is representative of the aerodynamical parameters of the airfoil.
 It is generally estimated experimentally for specific airfoils in wind tunnels.
 In this project, non-uniform empirical data has been obtained[^2].
-The values for lift coefficient chosen are for the above mentioned airfoil, for a fixed angle of attack (zero degrees), fixed Mach number and varying values of the Reynolds Number(Re).
+The values for the lift coefficient chosen are for the above-mentioned airfoil, for a fixed angle of attack (zero degrees), fixed Mach number and varying values of the Reynolds Number(Re).
 2. **Chord length (c)**: It represents the horizontal length of the cross section of the airfoil.
 For this particular airfoil, the value is taken to be 0.1m taking into account the parameters chosen while obtaining the empirical data for the lift coefficient.
 3. **Air density (rho_air)**: The density of air decreases with increase in elevation from sea level (altitude).
 Here, the air density is being computed using the corresponding values of ambient temperature and pressure for the chosen altitude obtained from the International Standard Atmosphere (ISA) data.
 4. **Liquid column height change (deltaColumnHeight)**: This is the change in the level of top of the liquid in the column in the Pitot tube.
 The level of the liquid changes with changing TAS.